 Where does this leave us on the matter of being?
 I would say in an ambivalent position.
 I believe every language has some equivalent to the English verb “to be”.
 In English this construct and its conjugates applies to material objects (“that is a horse”), and actions, attitudes, or states (“to be creative”, “to be good”, “to be a disaster”) whether those of the physical world or strictly the subjective arena (“to be depressed”).
 It might perhaps be this broad application that persuades Harman to grant equivalency of existence (being an object) to everything from rocks to thoughts and all their relations (“to be taller than”).
 But perhaps this is merely an affect of language and should not be counted in an ontology?

 As concerns anything that philosophy might explore it doesn’t matter.
-What the notion of being delivers, philosophically, is purely epistemological; there must be a blindspot, there are things the human mind cannot know and because we cannot know them (like Rumsfeld’s “unknown unknowns”) we cannot name them.
-We can only refer to them indirectly with being.
+What the notion of being delivers, philosophically, is purely epistemological; there must be a blind-spot, there are things the human mind cannot know and because we cannot know them (like Rumsfeld’s “unknown unknowns”) we cannot name them.
+We can only refer to them indirectly with a place-holder; being.

-But the blindspot that makes personality invisible is not the same as the one obscuring being though the principle underlying both is the same.
-You cannot analyze that which you do not ‘transcend’ is the sense of “rising above” or in some sense being “distinct from”.
-We cannot evaluate being because everything in the universe, including mind, takes part in it equally.
-It might as well not be there because it, should it even be real, is a common denominator of all mind-dependent and mind-independent reality.
-By contrast, we cannot evaluate personality because we are it and we cannot distinguish ourselves from ourselves.
-But unlike being, personality must exist because it is that in our experience which is partially distinct from mind and thereby provides for the possibility of self-evaluation of mind.
-It is only “partially distinct” because it exists in some sense in and expresses only through mind.
+Analogously, we cannot evaluate personality because we are it and we cannot distinguish ourselves from ourselves.
+But unlike being, personality must exist because it is that in our subjective arena which is partially distinct from mind and thereby provides for the possibility of self-evaluation of mind.
+It is only “partially distinct” because it exists in some sense in (amalgamated with) and expresses only through mind.
 No matter what we, as agents, experience or choose we experience and choose in mind.
 This partial transcendence explains why a first person analysis of mind always ends in philosophically slippery speculations that are not ever definitively closed.
 Unlike lions, we are reflexively aware of mind, but because we are “personalized minds” we cannot distinguish the personal from mind as such.